AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 1. Learn how to access, manage, and explore profiles using the Campaign Web User Interface.

     >[!VIDEO](https://video.tv.adobe.com/v/3427293?quality=12&learn=on){transcript=true}

+    See [Get started with Profiles](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/work-with-profiles/about-recipients){target="_blank"} for more information.

 2. Learn how to build and manage audiences, how to select audiences for a delivery, and define control groups.

     >[!VIDEO](https://video.tv.adobe.com/v/3425861?quality=12&learn=on){transcript=true}

+    See [Get started with Audiences](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/audiences/manage-audience){target="_blank"} for more information.

 3. [Create and manage test profiles](https://experienceleague.adobe.com/en/docs/campaign-web/v8/audiences/work-with-profiles/test-profiles){target="_blank"}

 ### Manage subscriptions

+Use Adobe Campaign Web to manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.
+Learn more:

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>